 Usually, people—and companies—owe two types of duties:

 - A special duty of care: This duty is often imposed by case law or statute, or the plaintiff has justifiably come to rely on a party’s assumption of that duty.
-For instance, take the specific Food and Drug statute indicating that drug products must have labels warning consumers of all the possible side effects the drugs can cause.
+For instance, take the specific Food and Drug statute requiring that drug products must have labels warning consumers of all the possible side effects the drugs can cause.
 When a drug manufacturer violates this statute, it could breach its duty of care.

 When a court tries to determine whether there was a breach of duty of care, they first check to see if the wrongful party could foresee the risk of harm to the plaintiff and if they failed to stop this harm from occurring.
 They may also consider if other options could have prevented the plaintiff’s harm or injuries (such as whether the wrongful party could have taken other actions or used less dangerous materials.)
 However, the court will also take into account whether these safer alternatives were financially plausible or available for the wrongdoer to use or if they would’ve imposed a significant burden on their behalf.